gcallah/work/chaps/arendt.md

 action, which she defines in contradistinction to the necessity of labor and the instrumentality of work.
-Action, though not urgent as labor is, emerges as the most important of the three activities, and without action, the other activities cannot take place.
+Action, though not urgent as labor is, emerges as the most important of the three activities, and without action, the other activities cannot take place under conditions of freedom.
 For Arendt, action is linked to political life and the exercise of freedom.
 Therefore, her concern for the fragility of action is also a concern for the fragility of free, participatory politics.
 In turn, we can understand Arendt's analysis of the human condition, and these activities we undertake, as related to her philosophical interest in larger political themes like the evils of totalitarianism and the opportunities of revolution.

 This volume addresses work from a variety of perspectives, and some may address links between work and freedom.
 Arendt's perspective, however,